-In February 2018, the FASB issued ASU 2018-02, Income Statement - Reporting Comprehensive Income (Topic 220): Reclassification of Certain Effects from Accumulated Other Comprehensive Income.
+In February 2018, the Financial Accounting Standards Board ("FASB") issued ASU 2018-02, Income Statement - Reporting Comprehensive Income (Topic 220): Reclassification of Certain Effects from Accumulated Other Comprehensive Income.
 This update allows a reclassification of stranded tax effects, resulting from the Tax Cuts and Jobs Act 2017, from accumulated other comprehensive income to retained earnings.
-This ASU will be effective for annual periods beginning after December 15, 2018 with early adoption permitted.
-We are currently evaluating the impact of this standard on our consolidated financial statements.
+This ASU is effective for annual periods beginning after December 15, 2018 with early adoption permitted.
+We did not elect to reclassify the income tax effects from comprehensive income to retained earnings for the stranded tax effects resulting from the Tax Cuts and Jobs Act.
+Our policy for releasing the income tax effects from accumulated other comprehensive income is when the corresponding pretax accumulated other comprehensive income items are reclassified to earnings.
+The adoption of ASU 2018-02 did not have a material effect on our results of operations, consolidated financial statements and footnote disclosures.

 In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement.
 This ASU modifies the disclosure requirements on fair value measurements in Topic 820 based on the consideration of costs and benefits to promote the appropriate exercise and discretion by entities when considering fair value measurement disclosures and to clarify that materiality is an appropriate consideration of entities and their auditors when evaluating disclosure requirements.
 The amendments in this update are effective for reporting periods beginning after December 15, 2019, with early adoption permitted.
-We are evaluating the potential impact of this adoption on our condensed consolidated financial statements.
+The adoption of this ASU is not expected to have a significant impact on our Consolidated Financial Statements.